xenn0010/Agent-Lobbi/src/sdk/js_sdk/README.md

-# Agent Lobby JavaScript SDK (@agent-lobby/sdk)
+# Agent Lobbi JavaScript SDK (@agent-lobby/sdk)

-This SDK provides a JavaScript client for interacting with the Agent Lobby ecosystem, suitable for Node.js environments.
+This SDK provides a JavaScript client for interacting with the Agent Lobbi ecosystem, suitable for Node.js environments.

 ## Installation